 Korb tells of another study in which depressed people participated in cognitive behavioral therapy (CBT).
-CBT is a form of talk therapy which attempts to change a person’s thoughts and feelings to alter maladaptive behaviors taking advantage of neuroplasticity to make permanent physical changes in the brain.
-Adopting new thought and behavioral patterns recruits different neural networks, making new connections and communication pathways in the brain over time.
+CBT is a form of talk therapy that attempts to change a person’s thoughts and feelings to alter maladaptive behaviors taking advantage of neuroplasticity to make permanent physical changes in the brain.
+Adopting new thought and behavioral patterns recruit different neural networks, making new connections and communication pathways in the brain over time.

-Brain scans before treatment showed the participants having over active limbic systems that interpreted all incoming information the same, not differentiating between emotional and neutral content.
+Brain scans before treatment showed the participants having overactive limbic systems that interpreted all incoming information the same, not differentiating between emotional and neutral content.
 Basically, their limbic systems tended to freak out at everything.
 After just talking with a therapist and following the CBT recommendations for six months, scans showed that their brains had begun to discriminate incoming stimuli and respond appropriately.

 Behavioral Activation Therapy

-One of the hallmarks of depression is not being able to derive enjoyment out of the activities or events that a person used to find pleasurable.
+One of the hallmarks of depression is not being able to derive enjoyment from the activities or events that a person used to find pleasurable.
 Korb tells of studies showing that behavioral activation therapy (BAT) successfully reverses this.
-BAT is similar to CBT but focuses solely on a person’s behavior, getting them to do the things that are likely to be enjoyable, meaningful, or useful, and stop doing things which might contribute to depression.
+BAT is similar to CBT but focuses solely on a person’s behavior, getting them to do the things that are likely to be enjoyable, meaningful, or valuable, and stop doing things that might contribute to depression.
 For instance, part of BAT might be as simple as getting up every morning, making the bed, and showering.
 By doing these tasks, a person is accomplishing small goals which causes their brain to reward them with positive neurochemicals which can start it on an upward cycle.